-Meghan Markle Supports Prince Harry at Closing Night of Invictus Games
+Meghan Markle Gets a Kiss From Her Prince at the Invictus Games

 The Suits actress, who has also been busy filming her USA show in Toronto, was joined by her mother, Doria Radlan, for the event.
 The mother/daughter duo looked on from their luxury VIP box at the Air Canada Centre.

 For the event, Meghan outfitted herself in black pants and a black button-down shirt.
 She paired the dark look with a chic tan trench coat.
+Her mother donned a peach-colored top and jeans.

-The closing night ceremony featured performances by Bruce Springsteen, Bryan Adams, Kelly Clarkson, Bachman & Turner and Coeur de pirate.
+The closing night ceremony featured a speech by Prince Harry and performances by Bruce Springsteen, Bryan Adams, Kelly Clarkson, Bachman & Turner and Coeur de pirate.

+After Harry's speech, the Brit joined Meghan and her mom in their VIP box.
+The two stood, danced, laughed, and were even caught kissing.

 Chris Jackson/Getty Images for the Invictus Games Foundation